Required documents for admissions

 In order to find out if you are eligible for other scholarships, we advise you to visit www.scholarshipportal.eu.

-Please be aware that these scholarships are financed by individual universities, which means that the tuition fee of the 2nd university (to which the scholarship is not applied to) will still apply to you.
+Please be aware that the scholarships are financed by individual universities, which means that the tuition fee will still be applied to you, in case one of the 3 trimesters won’t be covered by a scholarship.